Sashank206/k23RK/README.md

 # k23RK
-this is the first class
+this is the first class created on 3/2/25